Physical Therapist Assistant

 - Complete all prerequisite courses with a minimum grade of "B" as listed in the Physical Therapist Assistant Program degree plan.
 BIOL 2401 Anatomy and Physiology I must be completed within the past five years and PTHA 1409 Introduction to Physical Therapy must be completed within the past two years

 - Earn a minimum grade of “B” in “Introduction to Physical Therapy” course within the last two years.
-Required ACT + Writing test scores are needed to register for this course.
+Required HESI A2 English Language Composite, Science, and Math test scores are needed to register for this course.

 - Earn a minimum cumulative GPA of 3.0 on a 4.0 scale in all courses, including transfer courses, and those completed at STC.

-- Meet Technical Standards as stated by the Physical Therapy Assistant Program.
+- Meet Technical Standards as stated by the Physical Therapist Assistant Program.

 - Submit a completed Program application by stated deadline.
-For more information contact Physical Therapy Assistant Program at 872-3161 or access the information online at http://nah.southtexascollege.edu.
+For more information contact the Physical Therapist Assistant Program at 872-3161 or access the information online at http://nah.southtexascollege.edu/pta/index.

 Competitive Entry Selection Process

 The PTA Program selection process is based on a Point System evaluation.
-Points are awarded for the following selection criteria: GPA of PTA Program prerequisite and general education courses, volunteer/experience forms, interview scores, Health Occupations Aptitude Examination scores, and other optional items listed on the Application Form.
+Points are awarded for the following selection criteria: GPA of PTA Program prerequisite and general education courses, HESI A2 Exam scores, volunteer/experience forms, interview scores, and optional points which may be obtained from items listed on the Application Form (for example, completion of CSFH 0101 College Success for Healthcare course with a B or better, etc.).
 Qualified applicants are numerically ranked based on the number of acceptance points earned, and are either accepted, placed on an alternate list, or not accepted.
 Due to program size limitations, a number of applicants who meet the additional program application requirements may not be admitted to the program.
 The typical number of new positions available on an annual basis is 20; the final number is dependent upon available resources.
 Should any of the accepted applicants decline admission, an alternate will be offered acceptance to the program.
-In the case of tied applicants, finalists will be chosen based on:
+In the case of tied applicants, finalists will be chosen based on the date of application.

 A new applicant pool is established for each admission period.
 Applicants who are not admitted for the current application period must re-apply to be considered for a later application period.
 PTA Program applications are available annually from the PTA Program Department.
-The deadline for submission is the third Friday in May of the current year.
+The window for submission of completed applications opens on the second Monday of June and closes on the second Monday of July of the current year.
 Selection of students is made one time a year during the summer.
 Newly selected students attend program orientation in the summer and begin program classes in the fall semester.

 To earn an Associate of Applied Science Degree as a Physical Therapist Assistant, a student must meet college graduation requirements and complete all coursework as prescribed in the degree plan with a minimum grade of “C.” Students must achieve a minimum score of 75 percent to pass all PTA courses.
 Students must also pass the Level II Exit Exam as a requirement of the final Capstone course.